Extending Ghouila-Houri's Characterization of Comparability Graphs to Temporal Graphs: Introduction

-By the previous definition, we observe that only monolabel triangles can be directed in a QTTO.
-This will be the equivalent to directed triangles in the static case, as it corresponds to the only restriction imposed by temporal transitive orientations that cannot be captured by local restrictions, i.e. a forcing from one arc to another.
-We will refer to temporal graphs admitting a temporal transitive orientation as \emph{temporal comparability graphs}, or \emph{T-comparability graphs} for short.
-One can note that this definition is a true generalization of comparability graphs in the static case, since if all edges share the same time-label, then $\mathcal{G} = (G,\lambda)$ is a \emph{T}-comparability temporal graph if and only if $G$ is a comparability graph.
+Note that the time-label value of an edge is independent of its orientation.
+Then, by the previous definition, we observe that only monolabel triangles, i.e., triangles which have a unique time-label associated to their three edges, can be cyclically directed in a QTTO.
+This will be the equivalent to directed triangles in the static case, as it corresponds to the only restriction imposed by temporal transitive orientations that cannot be captured by Boolean clauses of arity two.
+We will refer to temporal graphs admitting a temporal transitive orientation as \bfit{temporal comparability graphs}.
+One can note that this definition is a true generalization of comparability graphs in the static case, since if all edges share the same time-label, then $\mathcal{G} = (G,\lambda)$ is a comparability temporal graph if and only if $G$ is a comparability graph.
 Given a temporal graph $\mathcal{G}$, the TTO Problem consists of deciding whether $\mathcal{G}$ admits a temporal transitive orientation of its edges.
-Mertzios et al. presented an algorithm to solve this problem, inspired in the strategy proposed by Golumbic \cite{Golumbic2nd} for the static case.
+Mertzios et al. presented an algorithm to solve this problem, inspired by the strategy proposed by Golumbic \cite{Golumbic2nd} for the static case.
 This way, they extend the forcing relation to consider the temporal labels of the edges and express the temporal transitive constraints by a Boolean formula formed by the conjunction of a 3-NAE and a 2-SAT formula.
 Recall that 3-NAE stands for 3-Not-All-Equal, and is formed by a conjunction of clauses, with three literals each, satisfied when at least one of the literals receives 1 as truth assignment and another one 0.
 The goal of these clauses is to capture the constraint of orienting monolabel triangles in a non-cyclical way.
-As the problem of Non-All-Equal-3-SAT is NP-complete, the authors need to use structural arguments to prove that the overall running-time of their algorithm is polynomial, although they do not explicitly state its complexity and the correctness proof is rather technically involved.
+As the problem of 3-NAE is NP-complete, the authors use structural arguments specific to the TTO Problem to prove that the overall running-time of their algorithm is polynomial (see \cite{mertzios2025complexity} for more details), although they do not explicitly state its complexity and the correctness proof is rather technically involved.
+Different variants to the problem were defined by Mertzios et al. Given an orientation $O$ of a temporal graph $\mathcal{G}$, if we only ask for $(a,c) \in O$ with $\lambda(ac) \geq \lambda(bc)$ whenever $abc$ is a strict time-respecting directed path, i.e., $\lambda(ab) < \lambda(bc)$, then the problem is defined as \textsc{Strict TTO}.
+Similarly, if one asks the transitive arc from $a$ to $c$ to have a time-label such that $\lambda(ac) > \lambda(bc)$, the orientation is called strongly temporal transitive, and the associated problem \textsc{Strong TTO}.
+By combining the two requirements, one gets the \textsc{Strong Strict TTO} problem.
+Mertzios et al. proved in \cite{mertzios2025complexity} that the \textsc{TTO}, \textsc{Strong TTO} and \textsc{Strong Strict TTO} problems can be solved in polynomial time while deciding if a temporal graph admits a Strict TTO is \textsc{NP}-hard. \paragraph*{Forbidden Patterns Characterizations.} Hereditary classes of graphs, such as comparability graphs, can be characterized by their set of minimal obstructions for the induced subgraph relation as can be seen in \cite{Diestel12}.
+Very often, these sets are unknown, or known but infinite.
+The use of additional structures, such as an ordering of the graph's vertices, can allow to describe these properties by finite sets of forbidden structures.
+For example, it is not difficult to see that comparability graphs are exactly the graphs for which there exists an ordering $\prec$ of their vertex set such that there is no ordered triple $x\prec y \prec z$ where $xy$ and $yz$ are edges of the graph but $xz$ is not.
+The study of characterizations by such forbidden ordered patterns was proposed by Damaschke \cite{damaschke1990forbidden}.
+Since then, multiple studies have been carried out, allowing the description of many hereditary graph classes.
+In \cite{hell2014ordering}, Hell et al. show that all graph classes characterized by sets of three-vertex ordered patterns can be recognized in polynomial time.
+In \cite{FeuilloleyH21}, the authors refine the previous analysis presenting a detailed characterization of all 24 graph classes that can be described by a set of three-vertex ordered patterns, showing that all classes except two of them can be recognized in linear time.
+In \cite{csikos2025forbidden}, they introduce the usage of forbidden ordered patterns for temporal graphs.
+In the temporal case, a pattern is a temporal subgraph that represents a specific arrangement with respect to the order not only of its vertices but also of its edges based on their time-labels.